-Homeless Hiring Tax Credit - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, a Homeless Hiring Tax Credit (HHTC) will be available to a qualified taxpayer that hires eligible individuals.
+Homeless Hiring Tax Credit - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, a Homeless Hiring Tax Credit (HHTC) will be available to a qualified taxpayer that hires individuals who are, or recently were, homeless.
 The amount of the tax credit will be based on the number of hours the employee works in the taxable year.
 Employers must obtain a certification of the individual's homeless status from an organization that works with the homeless and must receive a tentative credit reservation for that employee.
 Any credits not used in the taxable year may be carried forward up to three years.
-For more information, get form FTB 3831, Homeless Hiring Tax Credit, or go to ftb.ca.gov and search for hhtc.
+For more information, go to ftb.ca.gov and search for hhtc.